albertoursino/graphs-comparison/README.md

 ## Intended experiments

-From the previous sections you may have understood this is an **application project**: we are going to do some experiments on the two graphs we have presented above, in particular, we're aiming to discosimilarities.
+From the previous sections you may have understood this is an **application project**: we are going to do some experiments on the two graphs we have presented above, in particular, we're aiming to discover their similarities.

-Below we will present some of them and their objectives:
+Below we will present some important experiments we decided to do, and their goals:

 - *Clustering*: the goal of this experiment is to define/calculate clusters on both graphs and compare them in order to find some similar clusters.
 - *Centralities of cities*: the goal is to calculate various types of centralities of all the nodes on both graphs and compare them for the purpose of finding an eventual correlation.